crayner/authenticate-bundle/Documents/HighestAvailabelEncoder.md

 * password_salt_mask  This mask must contain both __{password}__ and __{salt}__ and will take the raw password with a salt provided by the user entity.
 Examples of the mask include
     * _'{salt}.{password}'_
     * or the default _'{password}{{salt}}'_
+* store_salt_separately boolean value.
+If true, the storage of the salt is independent of the encoder, otherwise the salt and encoded password are merged and stored as one string using the _password_salt_mask_.
+Default: false

 If the password = 'your_password' and the salt = 'a_secret_salt' then the two examples shown would merge the password and salt as:
 * _'a_secret_salt.your_password'_